 Can My Landlord Still File an Eviction Case Against Me?

 Depending on your circumstances, a landlord may or may not be able to file an eviction case against you.
 Under the federal CARES Act, covered landlords were forbidden from filing eviction complaints against renters, but this expired on July 25, 2020.
 Covered landlords include those who hold a federally backed mortgage (Fannie Mae, Freddie Mac, Federal Housing Administration) and those who rent federally subsidized housing to low-income and Section 8 renters as well as other renters living in federally funded housing.

-Despite all of this, courts are still holding the rare eviction trial, but only for emergency cases, and nonpayment of rent does not qualify as an emergency.
-In other words, your landlord can file an eviction complaint against you, which you may receive in the mail, but there will not be a trial.
+Despite all of this, courts are still holding the rare eviction trial, but only for emergency cases.
+Nonpayment of rent doesn't qualify as an emergency.
+In other words, your landlord can file an eviction complaint against you, but there will not be a trial.

-In some cases, you may be ordered to attend a pretrial or settlement conference over the phone or by videoconference to discuss settling a case your landlord has filed.
-If you receive such a notice, it is in your best interest to get in touch with a Passaic County real estate lawyer who can represent you in court.
-And keep in mind that even if you receive a pre-trial or settlement notice, you do not have to settle your case: a court date will be scheduled for when the courts resume eviction trials.
+In some cases, you may be ordered to attend a pretrial or settlement conference over the phone or by videoconference to discuss settling a case.
+If you receive this notice, it's in your best interest to get in touch with a Passaic County real estate lawyer who can represent you in court.
+And keep in mind even if you receive a pre-trial or settlement notice, you don't have to settle your case: a court date will be scheduled for when the courts resume eviction trials.

 In a nutshell, if you are a renter in New Jersey, you are safe from eviction for the time being.
 Stay up to date on the moratorium, however, so you know your rights.
 If you believe your landlord is acting illegally in any way, especially if they are threatening to evict you, contact Bavagnoli & Bavagnoli.
 We can tell you more about your rights and what you can expect from your case.